Monsanto Roundup Ready Cancer Warnings Ordered, Is Gylphosate Deadly?

 An Environmental Audit Committee (EAC) report from the United Kingdom states insecticide chemicals commonly used in the United States are killing honeybees.
 The chemical, which includes Monsanto’s glyphosate, are routinely sprayed on rapeseed (canola), corn, sugar beets, and various other high-yield crops.

-The Environmental Protection Agency has placed no restrictions on glyphosate, but organic growers and environmental groups have long pushed for a ban on the Monsanto chemical.
+The Environmental Protection Agency has place no restrictions on glyphosate, but organic growers and environmental groups have long pushed for a ban on the Monsanto chemical.
 The EPA claims glyphosate has a “low toxicity” level but still advises individuals to wait 12 hours before entering an area where it has been sprayed.

 An EPA official in charge of reviewing the cancer risk possibly posed by Monsanto’s Roundup Ready has been accused of helping the biotech giant kill the study, Bloomberg reports.
 Since leaving a post as the manager of the Environmental Protection Agency’s pesticide division last year, Jess Rowland has become a key figure in more than 20 lawsuits.
 The legal filings claim the EPA official helped Monsanto prevent warnings being issued to both customers and regulators about glyphosate possibly causing non-Hodgkin’s lymphoma.